The \'etale local structure of algebraic stacks: Luna's fundamental lemma and universality of adequate moduli spaces

-\begin{proof} We may replace $\cX$ with a saturated open neighborhood of $x$ such that $f$ becomes \'etale and representable.
-Let $y=f(x)$.
-The question is \'etale-local on $Y$ so we can assume that $Y$ is affine.
-Then $\cY$ is quasi-compact and quasi-separated by definition.
+By \itemref{LI:fundamental-lemma:et+rep}, we may replace $\cX$ with a saturated open neighborhood of $x$ such that $f$ becomes \'etale and representable.
+As adequate moduli spaces commute with flat base change, the question is \'etale-local on $Y$.
+We may therefore assume that $Y$ is affine in which case $\cY$ is quasi-compact and quasi-separated.